sonambenakatti/cs104/about.md

 ### Assignments

-There will homeworks due every Tuesday at 10:00 PM, with the following homework released every Wednesday morning.
+There will homeworks due every Thursday at 10:00 PM, with the following homework released every Friday.
 Additional assignments may be given out during class, although they will typically be done together and for a participation grade.

 ### Exams
 There will be one midterm and one final exam.
 The midterm will take place the week of Oct 17.
 The final will take place the week of Dec 5.